Focus and Sensory Awareness

-focus is the art of focusing on the senses.
+Sensate focus is the art of focusing on the senses, and the

-We often become so anxious or intent on achieving orgasm
+We often become so anxious or intent about rating our sexual

-focus exercises can help us let to go of inhibiting
+orgasm.
+Sensate focus exercises can help us let to go of these

-Rather, the goal is to expand your awareness of sensation,

-other objective or
+expand your awareness of sensation, without any other objective or

 pressure.
-Be completely in the moment.
+Be completely in the moment, sensation by sensation.